rpm0618/writeups/hacktivitycon/almost/README.md

 Partial RELRO   No canary found   NX enabled    No PIE          No RPATH   No RUNPATH   70) Symbols       No    0               2               almost
 ```

-NX is enabled, so no easy buffer overflow, but no stack canaries and no PIE means we should be able to ROP around.
+NX is enabled, so no easy shellcode, but no stack canaries and no PIE means we should be able to ROP around.
 It's not stripped, which is nice for gdb.

 When run it claims to be a URL builder, and does deliver on the promise: